isomerpages/moe-sshideasfestival/_about-us/Festival Committee.md

 variant: tiptap
 description: ""
 ---
-<p>The inaugural Ideas Festival is a showcase of the latest insights and
+<p>The Ideas Festival is a month-long showcase of the latest insights and
-contributions from humanities and social science (HSS) researchers in Singapore.
+contributions from social science and humanities (SSH) researchers in Singapore.
-It features multiple events that explore a diverse and thought-provoking range of topics, from the impact of artificial intelligence on society, to well-being and the changing workplace.
+Across a wide range of 32 events, our festival dives into fascinating and timely topics which include the future of work, social wellbeing, technological disruption, geopolitics and the future of work.
 <br>
-<br>The Ideas Festival is co-organised by the National University of Singapore
+<br>The Ideas Festival is co-organised by seven partner universities, namely
-(NUS), Nanyang Technological University (NTU), Singapore Management University (SMU), Singapore University of Social Sciences (SUSS), Singapore University of Technology and Design (SUTD), and supported by the <a href="https://www.ssrc.edu.sg" rel="noopener noreferrer nofollow" target="_blank">Social Science Research Council</a> (SSRC), which promotes and supports HSS research in areas of strategic relevance to Singapore and the region.</p>
+the National University of Singapore (NUS), Nanyang Technological University (NTU), Singapore Management University (SMU), Singapore University of Social Sciences (SUSS), Singapore University of Technology and Design (SUTD), Singapore Institute of Technology (SIT) and the University of the Arts Singapore (UAS).
+The Festival is supported by the <a href="https://www.ssrc.edu.sg" rel="noopener noreferrer nofollow" target="_blank">Social Science Research Council</a> (SSRC), which promotes and supports SSH research in areas of strategic relevance to Singapore and the region.</p>
 <hr>
 <h4>Organising Committee</h4>